 Caz Binstead, BA,MA,Adv.Dip.
 Reg.

 I currently work as a counsellor and therapist in London, and, am also a writer.
 I am fully qualified, and registered (UK register of Counsellors/Psychotherapists, professional standards), and abide by set ethical guidelines.
-Recent freelance work has included acting as a spokesperson for the British Association of Counselling&Psychotherapy (contributing to national press), as well as writing for Therapy Today Magazine.
+Past sideline work has included acting as a spokesperson for the British Association of Counselling&Psychotherapy (contributing to national press), as well as writing for Therapy Today Magazine (voluntary).
 Currently, I also oversee the work of other therapists in my guise as a clinical supervisor, and supervise trainees on a Bacp Accredited training course.